GHONGO/real-time-communication-with-socket-io-GHONGO/README.md

 **Issue**: Server won't start
 - Check if port 5000 is available
+- Check the socket.js or the server.js on how the connection is set up and adjust appropriately, this file currently calls from a live deploy  so you may have to make adjustments.
 - Verify Node.js version (v18+)

 **Issue**: Client can't connect to server